 E-bike and e-scooter sharing schemes in NSW

-Shared e-bikes and e-scooters are provided by private companies who make them available for people to rent.
-These companies are called sharing scheme operators or operators.
+Shared e-bikes and e-scooters (shared devices) are provided by private companies who make them available for people to rent.
+These companies are called sharing scheme operators.

 Shared devices are parked in public spaces to make them easy for people to find and use.

-Shared e-bikes are playing an increasingly important role in the transport network, connecting people to public transport and making short journeys easier and more enjoyable.
+Shared devices are playing an increasingly important role in the transport network, connecting people to public transport and making short journeys easier and more enjoyable.

 - shared e-bikes are available in some local communities in Sydney, and shared e-scooters are being trialled in some areas, with agreements held between operators and local councils